About African Culture Connection

 Charles provides multicultural experience by giving students a truly hands-on interaction with African culture.
 He creates an authentic African village ambiance and uses ceremonial African clothes as well as traditional instruments to teach African history, music, art and dance.

-Charles is the contact person for African Culture Connection.
-To arrange for your presentation or to receive more information, please contact Charles by phone at (402) 238-8259 or through this website.
+To arrange for your presentation or to receive more information, contact African Culture Connection by phone at (402) 556-5143 or through this website.

 Our Mission and Goals

 African Culture Connection’s mission is to provide the general public with African cultural and artistic experiences.
 This is accomplished through our goals:

 - Encouraging people to increase their knowledge of African culture, using traditional African arts that relate to the values and principles of traditional African society and life.

 - Encouraging the respect that is incorporated in traditional African culture.

 - Teaching people of African descent about their traditional culture and history so that they may gain a positive self-image, self-awareness and self-direction.

 - Providing students with a fun way to engage in academic and physical exercises.